 Because of many things, Independence is a great place for families with children to consider.
 First of all, many other families with children live here, making Independence a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Independence has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Independence’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Independence citizens is substantially higher than the typical US community, as 29.10% of adults in Independence have at least a bachelor's degree.
+The overall education level of Independence citizens is substantially higher than the typical US community, as 30.73% of adults in Independence have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Independence in 2010 was $24,821, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $99,284 for a family of four.
+The per capita income in Independence in 2018 was $31,263, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
+This equates to an annual income of $125,052 for a family of four.
 However, Independence contains both very wealthy and poor people as well.

 The people who call Independence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Independence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Independence include Irish, English, Italian, and French .
+Important ancestries of people in Independence include German, Irish, English, European, and Italian.

 The most common language spoken in Independence is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.